European Union Agency for Cybersecurity

 The European Union Agency for Cybersecurity – self-designation ENISA from the abbreviation of its original name – is an agency of the European Union.
 It is fully operational since September 1, 2005.
-The Agency is located in Athens, Greece and has a second office in Heraklion, Greece.
+The Agency is located in Athens, Greece and has offices in Brussels, Belgium and Heraklion, Greece.

 ENISA was created in 2004 by EU Regulation No 460/2004 under the name of European Network and Information Security Agency.
 ENISA's Regulation is the EU Regulation No 2019/881 of the European Parliament and of the Council of 17 April 2019 on ENISA (the European Union Agency for Cybersecurity) and on information and communications technology cybersecurity certification and repealing EU Regulation No 526/2013 (Cybersecurity Act).
-The Agency works closely together with the EU Members States and other stakeholders to deliver advice and solutions as well as improving their cybersecurity capabilities.
-It also supports the development of a cooperative response to large-scale cross-border cybersecurity incidents or crises and since 2019, it has been drawing up cybersecurity certification schemes.

-ENISA assists the Commission, the member states and, consequently, the business community in meeting the requirements of network and information security, including present and future EU legislation.
-ENISA ultimately strives to serve as a centre of expertise for both member states and EU Institutions to seek advice on matters related to network and information security.

-ENISA has been supporting the organization of the "Cyber Europe" pan-European cybersecurity exercises since 2010.
+ENISA, is the Union’s agency dedicated to achieving a high common level of cybersecurity across Europe.
+Established in 2004 and strengthened by the EU Cybersecurity Act, the European Union Agency for Cybersecurity contributes to EU cyber policy, enhances the trustworthiness of ICT products, services and processes with cybersecurity certification schemes, cooperates with Member States and EU bodies, and helps Europe prepare for the cyber challenges of tomorrow.
+Through knowledge sharing, capacity building and awareness raising, the Agency works together with its key stakeholders to strengthen trust in the connected economy, to boost resilience of the Union’s infrastructure, and, ultimately, to keep Europe’s society and citizens digitally secure.

 Organisation

 ENISA is managed by the executive director and supported by a staff composed of experts representing stakeholders such as the information and communication technologies industry, consumer groups and academic experts.
 The agency is overseen by the executive board and the management board, which are composed of representatives from the EU member states, the EU Commission and other stakeholders.

 Set up in 2004 as an informal point of reference into the member states, as of 27 June 2019 the National Liaison Officers network has become a statutory body of ENISA.
 The National Liaison Officers Network facilitates the exchange of information between ENISA and the member states.
 The agency is also assisted by the Advisory Group which is composed of “nominated members” and members appointed “ad personam”, all in total 33 members from all over Europe.
 The advisory group focuses on issues relevant to stakeholders and brings them to the attention of ENISA.

-In order to carry out its tasks, the agency has a budget of nearly €17 million for the year 2019 and 70 statutory staff members.
+In order to carry out its tasks, the agency had a budget of nearly €17 million for the year 2019 and 109 statutory staff members.
 In addition, the agency employs a number of other employees including seconded national experts, trainees and interim agents.
 There are plans for additional experts to be integrated into the agency following the entering into force of Regulation 2019/881.